cerndb/flume-ng-audit-db/README.md

 ".table" or ".query" parameter must be configured. ".columnToCommit" is always required.

 In case the query is not built properly or you want to use a custom one, you can use ".query" parameter.
+In that case ".table" and "columnToCommit.type" parameters are ignored.
 You should use the following syntax:

 ```
 SELECT * FROM table_name [WHERE column_name > '{$committed_vale}'] ORDER BY column_name